Skip to main content

 Breast engorgement

-• are very full, heavy, hot, red, painful or tender
+• it is very full, heavy, hot, red, painful or tender

-• feel lumpy, including the breast tissue under your arm
+• it feels lumpy, including the breast tissue under your arm

 Protect your breasts